superagent-ai/superagent/README.md

 ## Deployment

+You can deploy SuperAgent using the "Deploy to DO" button, which will take you to the DigitalOcean App platform for easy deployment.
+Click on the button below to deploy:

 [![Deploy to DO](https://www.deploytodo.com/do-btn-blue.svg)](https://cloud.digitalocean.com/apps/new?repo=https://github.com/homanp/superagent/tree/main)

 ## Contributions

+SuperAgent is an open-source project, and contributions are welcome.
+If you would like to contribute, you can create new features, fix bugs, or improve the infrastructure.
+Please refer to the [CONTRIBUTING.md](https://github.com/homanp/superagent/blob/main/.github/CONTRIBUTING.md) file in the repository for more information on how to contribute.

-Our mission is to make it easy for anyone to create and run LLM Agents in production.
-We are super happy for any contributions you would like to make.
-Create new features, fix bugs or improve on infra.
+We appreciate your contributions and aim to make it easy for anyone to create and run LLM Agents in production using SuperAgent.

-You can read more on how to contribute [here](https://github.com/homanp/superagent/blob/main/.github/CONTRIBUTING.md).